Thursday, June 21st

 Went through Albion, CA (my family will know why I noted this).
 Population of 398 - cute little town as were all of them along this route - not much poverty was evident.
 They even had a TruValue and of course a "watering hole" with market and gifts and a very nice RV park (some how I've been noticing the abundance of NICE RV parks).

-Don't these plants look like something
+Don't these plants look like something from a Dr. Seuss book? |

 Another thing I've finally caught on to: as Sally knows, I am prone to "pulling over", not just for photo ops and ooooohhhhs but to let cars go by so I don't feel like I'm holding up the locals because I want to look too as I drive thus drive more slowly than those trying to get to the coffee shop.
 Anyway, the first couple of times I got tooted at, I knew they weren't flirting but I was afraid one of Rhoda's drawers had popped open and they were alerting me but no, everything was fine.
 After about the 5th toot, I caught on - they were thanking me for pulling over and since I like to know that I'm being appreciated, my attitude changed about all the times I had to pull over:)